stevemk14ebr/PolyHook_2_0/README.md

     * Resolves loaded modules through PEB, finds IAT, then swaps the thunk pointer to the callback.

 # Extras
+- THOROUGHLY unit tested, hundreds of tests, using the fantastic library Catch
 - Fully wrapped capstone engine to emit instruction objects.
 Capstone branch encoding features upstreamed to next and current submodule tagged to next
 - Fully wrapped VirtualProtect into an OS agnostic call.
 Linux implementation is in the git history and will be exposed later once stable and more complete